Skip to main content

 Judge orders Lindsey Halligan to explain why she keeps using U.S. attorney title following court decision

-Judge David Novak demands Lindsey Halligan justify use of U.S. Attorney title after a prior ruling declared her appointment unlawful and cases dismissed.
+Judge David Novak has given Lindsey Halligan seven days to justify her use of the U.S. Attorney title after a prior ruling found her appointment unlawful.

 • On Tuesday, U.S. District Judge David Novak ordered Lindsey Halligan to file a pleading within seven days explaining her continued use of the U.S. Attorney title despite a contrary judicial finding.